 Use this dialog box to configure events.
 Event handling in LabVIEW is different from handling events in other programming languages.
 Before you configure events for the Event structure, review the caveats and recommendations for using events in LabVIEW.

 - Event case—Lists the number and name of all cases for the Event structure.
 You can select a case from this pull-down menu and edit the events for that case.
 When you switch to a different case, the Event structure on the block diagram updates to display the case you selected.

 - Event Specifiers—Lists the event source and event name of all the events the current case of the Event structure handles.
 The Event Sources and Events sections of the dialog box highlight the event source and event name you select in Event Specifiers.
 Clicking an item in Event Sources or Events changes the highlighted item in the Event Specifiers section of the dialog box.
-Click the + Add Event Specifier and X Remove buttons to add or remove an event from this list.
+Click the Add Event and Remove buttons to add or remove an event from this list.

 - Event Source—Lists the event source such as Application, VI, Dynamic, or Control.